scybl/FYP/README.md

-# FYPNet
+# FYP-Net

-FYPNet is my university graduation project.
-It is based on the current hybrid attention mechanism, where I designed the PHAM module by combining channel attention and spatial attention in a parallel manner to enhance the model’s segmentation performance.
+FYP-Net is my university graduation project.
+It is based on the current hybrid attention mechanism, where I designed the PHAM module by combining channel attention and spatial attention in a parallel manner to enhance the model's segmentation performance.

 # Architecture
 Below is the architecture of the model I designed, which consists of several modules: